torrepaul315/practice-practice-practice/readme.txt

 added one more! ahhhhh!

 now we're on the practice branch!

+and I added some info again....what's going on? the branch should be different than master!